rphansen91/elevatejs-blog/src/content/mongo-backed-graphql.md

 In this post we generated all of the basic CRUD operations with very little effort.
 Our clients whether that be web or mobile will now have a very predictable backend backed by MongoDB.

 In this article we did not go into creating the context dependency necessary for the resolvers.
-We will go over that in a different post but if you are interested can find the implementation [**here**](https://github.com/rphansen91/mountains-api/blob/master/src/context.ts).
+We will go over that in a different post but if you are interested, you can find the implementation [**here**](https://github.com/rphansen91/mountains-api/blob/master/src/context.ts).